Hedge fund: Investment manager locations

 In contrast to the funds themselves, investment managers are primarily located onshore.
 The United States remains the largest center of investment with US-based funds managing around 70% of global assets at the end of 2011.
 As of April 2012, there were approximately 3,990 investment advisers managing one or more private hedge funds registered with the Securities and Exchange Commission.
 New York City and the Gold Coast area of Connecticut are the leading locations for US hedge fund managers.

-London was Europe's leading center for hedge fund managers, but since the Brexit referendum some formerly London-based hedge funds have relocated to other European financial centers such as Frankfurt, Luxembourg, Paris, and Dublin, while some other hedge funds have moved their European head offices back to New York City.
+London was Europe's leading center for hedge fund managers, but since the Brexit referendum some formerly London-based hedge funds have relocated to other European financial centers such as Frankfurt, Luxembourg, Paris, and Dublin, while some other hedge funds have moved their European offices back to New York City.
 Before Brexit, according to EuroHedge data, around 800 funds located in the UK had managed 85% of European-based hedge fund assets in 2011.
 Interest in hedge funds in Asia has increased significantly since 2003, especially in Japan, Hong Kong, and Singapore.
 After Brexit, Europe and the US remain the leading locations for the management of Asian hedge fund assets.